 It seems there is something broken in SQLite on the Mac version in all the recent versions from 2.18 and above.

-#2 Updated by MRick - about 1 year ago
+#2 Updated by MRick - over 1 year ago

 Giovanni Manghi wrote:

 isn't this a plugin problem?

 No since as I explained, I got it working under 2.18 version by installing an older SQLite version.

 Plus if I load manually a previously created database from the database manager, the plugin won't be able to load it as well.

 When opening the framework content, you can see the Python part PySQLite of Spatialite are missing in version 3.6.

 It was the same problem in SQLite framework builds released after the 3.8.7.-1 version I listed above.

 Plugins which are based on this python extension aren't working at all under Mac OS X.

 But since under Python 3, PySQLite isn't supported, the SQLite3 version under Mac OS is probably missing some components dedicated to the Python 3 SQLite module and Spatialite which replace PySQLite.